jmxpearson/jmxpearson.github.io/_posts/2014-02-15-in-which-i-justify-shilling-for-oreilly.markdown

 layout: minimal_post
 title:  "In which I justify shilling for O'Reilly"
 date:   2014-02-15
+---
-introduction: Given that I have proven almost wholly incapable of sustaining a blog, it might come as a surprise to my “legions” of readers that I would break a long silence just to start posting book reviews.
+Given that I have proven almost wholly incapable of sustaining a blog, it might come as a surprise to my “legions” of readers that I would break a long silence just to start posting book reviews.
 Programming book reviews at that.
----

 Well, I joined the [O’Reilly Blogger Review Program](http://oreilly.com/bloggers/).
 This means they give me free books, and I’m required to post reviews.
 I am not required to make them positive, be funny, be insightful, or guarantee your happiness.